 If you have several apple trees in your yard, or know people nearby with apple trees, you can source pollen from flowers during bloom.
 There’s no use reinventing content here, so check out Skillcult’s page and video on sourcing pollen in this way.

 Rather than have only crosses from my (currently limited) own trees in bloom, I wanted to branch out (no pun intended).
-I sourced my pollen from Skillcult’s website.
+I sourced my pollen from Skillcult’s website (I specifically wanted some of his crosses, but also I don’t know of other online pollen sources).
 Each spring, he sells the pollen from his own trees (both heirloom and modern).
 Additionally, he has several experimental varieties from his own breeding.
 Note: his pollen is only available for a short time in the spring.
 He posts pollen as he collects it, so it’s kind of a mad dash to try to buy the varieties you want.
 I found myself compulsively refreshing his site multiple times per day.
 My behavior was rewarded with the opportunity to purchase the three pollen varieties I most wanted (cherry crush, pinker lady, and jellybean cider).
 I also managed to win an envelope of past year’s pollen to try for experimental purposes.

 Pollination on Grumpy Pants Acreage

 Prior to bloom, I placed mesh bags over several branches with flower buds.
 Each day I checked to see if any blooms were open.
 The first morning I noticed some open flowers, the sky was overcast.
 It was incredibly windy and we were under a tornado watch.
 I probably should have waited a day, but I wanted to make sure I did not miss my bagged blooms.
-I cannot say whether or not this attempt worked or if all the pollen on my applicators blew away.
-I will continue to try throughout bloom season and have marked any attempted pollinations with flagging tape.
+The pollen on my applicators may have all blown away (or been swept away by the rains later that night).
+I re-pollinated these flowers the next day, as I figured it was better to over-pollinate than under-pollinate.
+My efforts continued throughout bloom season and I marked any attempted pollinations with flagging tape.
+My neighbor probably thinks I’ve lost my mind.
+I’m okay with that.

 Does old pollen work?

-As noted above, I managed to snag a free envelope of last year’s (and older) pollen from Skillcult.
+It’s likely best to use fresh pollen.
+However, as noted above, I managed to snag a free envelope of last year’s (and older) pollen from Skillcult.
 I’ll be attempting to pollinate with it and will update whether or not any of these flowers produce any fruit.
+His blog suggests that it can work, but may not work as well.

 Have you attempted pollinating apples to breed new varieties?
+Do you have any of Skillcult’s trees growing in a northern climate?
 I’d love to hear about your experiences!